hoangttrang/fss_ml_proj/README.md

     -   `subsample_rate`: \[0.5, 1.0\]\
     -   `min_instances_per_node`: \[1, 20\]

+### Multilayer Perceptron Classifier

+- Hyperparameter tuninf was performed using the same train/val split as above with a Grid Search
+-   Tuned parameters included:
+    -   `layers`: \[54, 10, 2], [54, , 16, 8, 2]\
+    -   `stepSize`: \[0.001, 0.01, 0.1\]\

 <img src="assets/optimization_history.png" alt="Optimization History" width="60%"/>

 -  The inital 30 trials with all of the featues took 2 hr and 45 min to complete.
 The best AUC on the validation set was .7429 with a max_depth of 3, step_size of 0.228 subsample_rate of 0.884 and min_instances_per_node of 10.
+-  We then took the best performing parameters and ran cross validation on the training set to get a better estimate of the model performance and make sure the best parameters were not overfitting to the validation set.
+This took 42 minutes.
--  After selecting the top 5 models via stratified validation, we performed feature importance filtering, dropping 85 non-informative features.
+- After selecting the top 5 models via stratified validation, we performed feature importance filtering, dropping 86 non-informative features.
 -   A second Optuna round refined `step_size`, `subsample_rate`, and `min_instances_per_node` within the ranges where best perfomance was observed previously, with `max_depth` fixed at 3.
 This sound used cross validation instead of a fixed validation set.
 - The 10 additional trials took 1hr and 29 min to run.
-The best AUC value was 0.681 with a step_size of 0.05, subsample_rate of 0.5 and min_instances_per_node of 1 with parameters: {'step_size': 0.2885, 'subsample_rate': 0.6341, 'min_instances_per_node': 18}
+The best AUC value was 0.674 with a step_size of 0.227, subsample_rate of 0.884 and min_instances_per_node of 10.
 -  Final model was trained using optimal hyperparameters on the full training data.
 This took 3 minutes.
 - Making predictions on the test set took less than a second and evaluation with the PySpark evaluators took 45 seconds.